IUSmusic/Phantom/README.md

 ## UI Philosophy

-The Phantom control surface is designed as a **hardware panel embedded into the guitar body**.
+Phantom control surface is designed as a **hardware panel embedded into the guitar body**.

 It is not a touchscreen interface.
 It is a tactile control system with protected status displays and a clear live-performance logic.